I have a baby with my ex-girlfriend and I want to be a Dad.

 Most of the clients we represent in paternity cases are fathers who want to establish a relationship with their child.
-As a Seattle and Bellevue Paternity Attorney, we see cases like this all the time.
+As Seattle and Bellevue-Redmond Paternity Attorneys, we see cases like this all the time.

 In Washington as in other states, you are responsible for paying child support if you are the father of a child, whether you are married or not.
 You also have a right to visitation.
 If there is a dispute about who is the father of a child, either side can initiate a paternity action.
 The court may then order a DNA test to establish who the father of the child is.